Fadinlaws123/SimpleModkit_Manager/README.md

 ### Configuration
 - Configuration is done entirely within the config.lua file.

-``Config_vehicleModConfig``: This is the main table where you define your settings.
+- ``Config_vehicleModConfig``: This is the main table where you define your settings.

-- To add a vehicle, you create a new entry where the key is the vehicle's spawn name (e.g., "chp15exped") and the value is a list of modType numbers you want to enable.
+- To add a vehicle, you create a new entry where the key is the vehicle's spawn name (e.g., "police3") and the value is a list of modType numbers you want to enable.

 ### Example:
 - Let's say you want to force-enable the first available Roof accessory (modType 10) and the first available Grille (modType 6) on a vehicle with the spawn name police3.
 ```
 Config_vehicleModConfig = {
     ["police3"] = {10, 6}, -- Enables the first Roof and Grille options for police3```
-    ["sentinel"] = {0, 4}, -- Enables the first Spoiler and Exhaust options for sentinel
+    ["police"] = {0, 4}, -- Enables the first Spoiler and Exhaust options for sentinel
 }
 ```
 A list of common modType numbers is provided at the top of the config.lua file for easy reference.

 ### Usage (Commands)
 - This script includes one essential command for finding the correct modType numbers for your vehicles.

-``/getmods``
-- This command is your most powerful tool for configuring this script.
-It inspects the vehicle you are currently in and prints a complete list of all its available mod slots to the F8 console.
+- ``/getmods`` - *This command is your most powerful tool for configuring this script.
+It inspects the vehicle you are currently in and prints a complete list of all its available mod slots to the F8 console.*

 ### How to Use: